Nepal: Laws and law enforcement

 The Constitution of Nepal is the supreme law of the land, and any other laws contradicting it are automatically invalid to the extent of the contradiction.
 The specific legal provisions are codified as Civil Code and Criminal Code, accompanied by Civil Procedure Code and Criminal Procedure Code respectively.
 The Supreme Court is the highest authority in the interpretation of laws and it can direct the parliament to amend or enact new laws as required.
-Nepali laws are considered generally more progressive compared to other developing countries, and in some instances, many developed ones.
 The death penalty has been abolished.
-Nepal also has made progress in LGBT rights and gender equality.
 It recognises marital rape and supports abortion rights.
 Owing to a rise in sex-selective abortion, however, constraints have been introduced.
 Nepal is a signatory to the Geneva Convention, Conventions/Treaties on the prohibition of Biological, Chemical and Nuclear weapons, International Labour Organization Fundamental Conventions, Treaty on the Non-Proliferation of Nuclear Weapons and the Paris climate accord.
 Some legal provisions, guided by socio-economic, cultural and religious sensibilities, remain discriminatory.
 There is gender-based discrimination against foreign nationals married to Nepali citizens.
 Paternal lineage of a person is valued and required in legal documents.
 Many laws remain unenforced in practice.

 Nepal Police is the primary law enforcement agency.
 It is an independent organisation under the command of the Inspector General, who is appointed by and reports to the Ministry of Home Affairs.
 In addition to maintaining law and order, it is responsible for the management of road traffic, which is undertaken by Nepal Traffic Police.
 Nepal Armed Police Force, a separate paramilitary police organisation, works in cooperation with Nepal police in routine security matters; it is intended for crowd control, counter-insurgency and anti-terrorism actions, and other internal matters where the use of force may be necessary.
 The Crime Investigation Department of Nepal Police specialises in criminal investigation and forensic analysis.
 The Commission for the Investigation of Abuse of Authority is an independent investigative agency that investigates and prosecutes cases related to corruption, bribery and abuses of authority.
 At 2.16 per 100,000 in 2016, Nepal's intentional homicide rate is much lower than average; police data indicates a steady increase in the crime rate in recent years.
 Nepal was ranked 76 out of 163 countries in the Global Peace Index (GPI) in 2019.
+Nepal's passport has consistently been ranked among the weakest in the world.